MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-api.md

 ## Pre-requisites

 Microsoft Fabric Rest API defines a unified endpoint for operations.
 The endpoint is `https://api.fabric.microsoft.com/v1/workspaces/{workspaceId}/items`.
-The placeholder `{workspaceId}` and `{lakehouseId}` should be replaced by the appropriate values when issuing the commands exemplified in this article.
+The placeholders `{workspaceId}` and `{lakehouseId}` should be replaced with the appropriate values when issuing the commands exemplified in this article.

 ## Lakehouse CRUD

-Use the following API to perform creation, modifications and removal of the Lakehouse artifact inside a workspace.
+Use the following API to perform creation, modifications, and removal of the Lakehouse artifact inside a workspace.

 ### Create a Lakehouse